At this time, Grand Canyon National Park does not require reservations to enter the park, nor does it have timed entry.

 - The Kaibab Rim (Orange) Route, with service from the Visitor Center Shuttle Bus Terminal to South Kaibab Trailhead, Yaki Point, Mather Point and Yavapai Geology Museum is in operation from 4:30 am until one hour after sunset.

-- The Village (Blue) Route connects the Visitor Center Plaza with lodges, campgrounds, the Backcountry Information Center, and Market Plaza (market, bank, and post office).
+- The Village (Blue) Route connects the Visitor Center Plaza with lodges, campgrounds, the Backcountry Information Center, and Market Plaza (market, ATM, and post office).

-- The Hermits Road (Red) Route begins at the Hermit Road Interchange, on the west side of the Village Historic District, then travels along a 7 mile scenic road with outstanding views of Grand Canyon.
-Round trip takes 80 minutes (without getting off the bus).
-In service from 4:30 am until one hour after sunset.
+- The Hermits Road (Red) Route (March 1 through November 30) begins at the Hermit Road Interchange, on the west side of the Village Historic District, then travels along a 7 mile scenic road with outstanding views of Grand Canyon.
+The route is in operation from 4:30 am until one hour after sunset.

 Inner canyon trails are narrow and well-travelled.
 Pets can be unpredictable on a trail.
 Hikers, runners or wildlife can spook them, and cause an accident.